matt-andrews/Templar/Readme.md

 * `GetFile(ISiteService)` which retrieves the document defined at `TemplatePath`
 * Maps any bindings in the document
 * Recursively builds each subsequent component

-## Publishing
-To publish on Azure the only requirement is a Configuration setting `AzureWebJobsScriptRoot` which should be set to the Azure Functions content root.
-I use the value `../../../../../home/site/wwwroot` which should work in most situations.